Table of Contents

 - Overt hepatic encephalopathy (OHE)

-The former has a very poor prognosis for the sufferers.
+The former has a very poor prognosis.

 Grade 3 – somnolent but may be awakened, completely unable to conduct intellectual tasks, place and time disorientation, significant confusion, loss of memory (amnesia), increased irritability (fits of rage), incomprehensible speech

-Grade 4 – coma, weak or no response to any painful stimuli
+Grade 4 – coma, weak, or no response to any painful stimuli

 - Intracranial lesion (subdural hematoma, bleeding, ischemic stroke, benign and malignant tumors, abscess)